 - 1. Receipt of at least two satisfactory references (if these have not already been received); - 2.
 Verification of identity and qualifications including, where appropriate, evidence of the right to work in the UK; - 3.
 A satisfactory enhanced DBS check and if appropriate, a check of the Barred List maintained by the DBS; - 4.
-For a teaching position, a check that the candidate is not subject to a prohibition order issued by the Secretary of State.
+For a candidate to be employed as a teacher, a check that the candidate is not subject to a prohibition order issued by the Secretary of State.
 Teaching work is defined in The Teachers' Disciplinary (England) Regulations 2012 to encompass: - Planning and preparing lessons and courses for pupils - Delivering and preparing lessons to pupils - Assessing the development, progress and attainment of pupils - Reporting on the development, progress and attainment of pupils; - 5.
-Verification of professional qualifications including QTS, where appropriate; - 6.
-Where the successful candidate has worked or been resident overseas, such checks and confirmations as the School may consider appropriate so that any relevant events that occurred outside the UK can be considered; this will include a check for information about any teacher sanction or restriction that an EEA professional regulating authority has imposed, using the Teaching Regulation Agency (TRA) online system. - 7.
-Satisfactory medical fitness.

-- 8. Receipt of a signed Staff Suitability Declaration form from the candidate showing that they are not disqualified from providing childcare under the Childcare (Disqualification) Regulations 2009, where required. - 9.
+Verification of professional qualifications, where appropriate; - 6.
+Verification of successful completion of statutory induction period (for teaching posts applies to those who obtained QTS after 7 May 1999); - 7.
+Where the successful candidate has worked or been resident overseas, such checks and confirmations as the School may consider appropriate so that any relevant events that occurred outside the UK can be considered; this will include a check for information about any teacher sanction or restriction that an EEA professional regulating authority has imposed, using the Teaching Regulation Agency (TRA) online system. - 8.
+Satisfactory medical fitness. - 9.
+Confirmation from the candidate that they are not disqualified from providing childcare under the Childcare (Disqualification) Regulations 2009 or receipt of a signed Staff Suitability Declaration form showing that they are not disqualified from providing childcare under the Childcare (Disqualification) Regulations 2009. - 10.
 Where the successful candidate will be taking part in the management of the School, a check will be carried out under section 128 of the Independent Educational Provision in England (Prohibition on Participation in Management) Regulations 2014.
 This applies to all Governors, Senior Leadership Team members and Heads of Department, whether the successful candidate is internal or external.